JohnFawkes/Posterizarr/docs/modes.md

 **Parameters:**

 - `-LogoUpdater`: Enable the logo search and upload process.
-- `-LogoRevert`: Search for logos previously added by Posterizarr and remove them from Plex.
+- `-LogoRevert`: Search for logos previously added by Posterizarr (verified via fingerprinting) and unlinks them from Plex.
 - `-ForceReplace`: Overwrite existing logos even if they already exist in Plex.
 - `-LibraryName`: Specify a single library name or use `"all"` to process all suitable Movie and TV libraries.

 !!! tip
+    **Fingerprinting**: When running in **Revert** mode, Posterizarr checks the current logo for a hidden "fingerprint" added during upload.
+This ensures it only unlinks images it originally provided, leaving your manual uploads untouched.

-    In the WebUI, you can access this mode via the "Run Modes" tab.
+    In the WebUI, you can access this mode via the **"Run Modes"** tab.
 It provides a user-friendly interface to select libraries and toggle "Force Replace" or "Revert" settings.

 ### Manual Mode Logo Search